whale2/iow-hadoop-streaming/README.md

 Build with 'mvn package' and put on all your hadoop nodes (and a box which starts the job) into HADOOP_CLASSPATH (or send with -libjars)

+Known limitations: arrays of non-primitive types not supported yet.
+When using in text* formats, arrays are still JSON-encoded.

 Usage examples (assuming iow-hadoop-streaming-1.0.jar is present in HADOOP_CLASSPATH):

 Reading Avro file: